AppsDevTeam/background-queue-nette/README.md

-# Background Queue for Nette and RabbitMQ
+# Background Queue for Nette using RabbitMQ

 ### 1.1 Installation